Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Application of the models

 The following test protocol has been established to validate the growing complexity of the defined optimisation problem.
 Two parameters are initially observed, namely, time horizon and the number of actors as they influence the initial number of variables defined in the problem.
 Other parameters of the initial configuration (named \textit{reference}) are detailed in \cref{tab:plan}, which also describes other instances that are used to compare optimisation results for different configurations.

 Based on Enedis consumption profiles, three prosumer profiles are defined, namely \textit{Household}, \textit{Pro1} and \textit{Pro2} whose characteristics are described in \cref{tab:profiles_test}.
 From these profiles, a scenario has been defined, representing a distribution of the consumption profiles among generated actors (rate column).
 The objective of the defined scenario is to represent both the small producers that can be either dwellings (Household profile) or professional actors (Pro1 profile) and larger producers that are essentially professional actors (Pro2 profiles).
+In France, the number of photovoltaic installations has reached over 760,000, mainly represented by individual households (80\% of installations are under 6kW) \citep{numb-selfcons}.
+However, since self-consumption often involves professional actors as well \citep{numb-selfcons}, our instances balance this distribution by attributing more representative weights to larger prosumers.

-Instances involving 10 actors and having the same configuration as the reference instance presented in \ref{tab:plan} are also solved for different time horizons to evaluate how the models behave in solving larger problems.
+Instances involving 10 actors and having the same configuration as the reference instance presented in \cref{tab:plan} are also solved for different time horizons to evaluate how the models behave in solving larger problems.
 With the same objective, instances having several number of prosumers and a time horizon of 7 days are solved.

-Table \ref{tab:instance_desc} indicates the different sizes - in terms of number of variables and constraints for all instances averaged on 100 replicates for each of them.
-All Gurobi generated instances are available as .lp files at \citet{chasseray_2025_15074668}.
+\cref{tab:instance_desc} indicates the different sizes - in terms of number of variables and constraints for all instances averaged on 100 replicates for each of them.